jandal487/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

  - It is very difficult to solve challenge videos, especially, when there are sharp turns.
-I will spend more time on them and come up with separate 4 source points for each of the videos.
+Currently, result of challenge videos is not satisfactory.
+I will spend more time on them and come up with accurate solutions.
- - Now, the project video is very accurate.
-However, I have still some things to improve in my code.
-I should apply smoothing between frame changes so that the projection is smooth and stable.
-I should also spend more time on color spaces and find a better function to get detect yellow, white lanes in different contrast, light and dark images.
+ - The project video is very accurate.
+However, I have still few things to improve in my code.
+I should apply smoothing between frame changes so that the result is smooth and stable.
+  - I should also spend more time on color spaces and find a better function to get detect yellow, white lanes in different contrast, light and dark images.
  - Since this project is heuristic based, as we have to find right src points and hard code them in the algorithm, so overall the project has been very time consuming.
+However, it has been very interesting, especially, the last review was very helpful to improve my results.